Jo Cox: Murder

 At 12:53 pm BST on Thursday, 16 June 2016, Cox was fatally shot and stabbed outside a library in Birstall, West Yorkshire, where she was about to hold a constituency surgery at 1:00 pm.
 According to eyewitnesses, she was shot three times—once near the head—and stabbed multiple times.
 A 77-year-old local man, Bernard Kenny, was stabbed in the stomach while trying to fend off her attacker.
-Initial reports indicated that the attacker, Thomas Mair, a 52-year-old Batley and Spen constituent and a white supremacist who was obsessed with Nazis and apartheid-era South Africa and with links to the US-based neo-Nazi group National Alliance, shouted "Britain first" as he attacked her.
+Initial reports indicated that the attacker, Thomas Mair, a 52-year-old Batley and Spen constituent and a white supremacist who was obsessed with Nazis and apartheid-era South Africa and had links to the US-based neo-Nazi group National Alliance, shouted "Britain first" as he attacked her.

-The far-right Britain First party issued a statement denying any involvement or encouragement in the attack and suggested that the phrase "could have been a slogan rather than a reference to our party."
+Paul Golding, leader of the far-right Britain First party, issued a statement denying any involvement or encouragement in the attack and suggested that the phrase "could have been a slogan rather than a reference to our party."
 Later at Mair's trial, a witness stated that he shouted: "This is for Britain.
 Britain will always come first."

 Four hours after the incident, West Yorkshire Police announced that Cox had died of her injuries shortly after being admitted to Leeds General Infirmary.
 She was the first sitting MP to be killed since Ian Gow (Conservative), who was killed by a Provisional IRA car bomb in July 1990, and the first MP to be seriously assaulted since Stephen Timms, who was stabbed by Roshonara Choudhry in an attempted murder in May 2010.
 A memorial service was held at St Peter's Church in Birstall the following day.